Takhi77/Solana-pumpfun-smartcontract/README.md

 You can check the tx to Remove vitual LP and Create Raydium Pool in this smart contract with CPI calls. https://explorer.solana.com/tx/4L6MWmtV1ZsT8NFfbtu68ZYyYVbpvZ4iynJhPdZw8jESi28TxwojjTFs88Q5QRdNUb297aWfkKcoYP9Ya8npx8AV?cluster=devnet
 In this smart contract, I set creating LP FEE as 5% of Reserves.

-### If you have any questions, then contact me with the info in my profile.